cat-friend/ultimate-accelerator/README.md

 ### Accessibility
-Almost all text on website has a contrast ratio of at least 7.00 and is sized in `rem` units.
+Almost all text on the app has a contrast ratio of at least 7.00 and is sized in `rem` units.

 ## Future Improvements